ChrisChan2003/ChrisChan2003.github.io/HTML5/README.md

 3. Web Content Accessibility Guidelines (**WCAG**)
 ---
 ### Disability models
 The social model of disability addresses accessibility.
-Opposed to the medical model, the social model views disabilities as a spectrum and seeks to
+Opposed to the medical model, the social model views disabilities as a spectrum.

 ### Universal design
 Universal design is a method of integrating accessibility that addresses the needs of both people with and without disabilities.

 ### Web Content Accessibility Guidelines (**WCAG**)
 The Web Content Accessibility Guidelines (**WCAG**) are regulations about the minimum level of accessibility online content must achieve.
+There are [specific guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) which are designed to explain to web content creators how to best integrate accessibility for people with disabilities.
+With these regulations, online content creators must ensure that their products are inclusive to any user, including people with disabilities.